okode/ngx/projects/common/README.md

 ```

 ### HardwareBackButton
 This service allows you to control the behavior of the Android physical button.
 If is enabled will try to `pop()` current view via `Navigator` if no Ionic overlay presented (alert, action-sheet, loading).
+It is not initialized when importing the module, it is necessary to call the `enable ()` function when starting if you want to use it.

 ##### Functions
 ```typescript